Skip to main content

 Discussion Board

 Pawtograder’s discussion board feature allows students and staff to discuss course content and ask questions.
 It is not intended to be a replacement for office hours, although there is an option to format the post as a question that needs an answer (as opposed to a “note” that does not need an answer).
-Posts are formatted as Markdown and support drag-and-drop image uploads.
-Users can drag image files directly into the editor to upload and embed them in posts.
 Posts are formatted as Markdown and support drag-and-drop image uploads, making it easy for students and staff to share screenshots, diagrams, and other visual content.

 Discussion board showing My Feed with posts, Pinned Posts sidebar, and active help request widget